Asian Studies Research Guide

 Catalog of U.S. Government Publications

-Centralized catalog (database) for accessing a large variety of government publications.
+Database for accessing a large variety of U.S. government publications.
 Links to full-text are provided where available.